Hooked (Why Don't We song)

 "Hooked" is a song performed by American boy band Why Don't We.
 The song was released as a digital download on June 7, 2018 by Signature and Atlantic Records, as the lead single from their debut studio album 8 Letters.
 The song peaked at number twenty-two on the US Bubbling Under Hot 100 Singles chart.

 Music video

 A music video to accompany the release of "Hooked" was first released onto YouTube on June 7, 2018.
 The video was directed by Éli Sokhn.
-The video depicts the band members in various fantastical dating scenarios (including special agents, video game characters, and giant octopi).
+The video depicts the band members in various fantastical dating scenarios (including special agents, video game characters, and giant octopuses).